Venues of the 2020 Summer Olympics and Paralympics: Heritage Zone

+†† It was not specifically built for the 1964 Games, but was used for the same functions.

 Tokyo Bay Zone

 There are 13 venues planned for 15 sports located in the vicinity of Tokyo Bay, southeast of the Olympic Village, predominantly on Ariake, Odaiba and the surrounding artificial islands.
-The flame cauldron will be installed at Tokyo Waterfront City on Ariake West Canal.
+The flame cauldron was installed at Tokyo Waterfront City on Ariake West Canal.

 Outlying venues

 There are 16 venues for 16 sports situated farther than 8 km from the Olympic Village.